-However, if an individual’s ‘threshold income’ is no more than £110,000 they will not normally be subject to the tapered annual allowance.
+However, if an individual’s ‘threshold income’ is no more than £200,000 they will not be subject to the tapered annual allowance.
 You can find out more about how tapering works in our Tapered Annual Allowance FAQs.

 It is possible to use carry forward where the tapered annual allowance applies in the current tax year.

 Where the annual allowance has been reduced in a carry forward year as a result of the taper provisions, then the carry forward available will be based on the tapered annual allowance amount.
-For example, if 2018/19 is a carry forward year and £7,000 of contributions were made when a £10,000 tapered annual allowance applied, then there will be £3,000 of unused annual allowance to carry forward.
-Here is an example to demonstrate how this will work.
+For example, if 2019/20 is a carry forward year and £7,000 of contributions were made when a £10,000 tapered annual allowance applied, then there will be £3,000 of unused annual allowance to carry forward.
+Here is an example to demonstrate how this works.